cosmos/sdk-tutorials/b9lab-content/5-my-own-chain/03-starport-12-game-forfeit.md

 ## Putting callbacks in place

 When you use Starport to scaffold your module, it creates the `x/checkers/module.go` file with a lot of functions to accommodate your application.
-In particular, the function that **may** be called on your module on `EndBlock` is named `EndBlock`:
+The function that **may** be called on your module on `EndBlock` is named `EndBlock`:

 ```go [https://github.com/cosmos/b9-checkers-academy-draft/blob/7739537804f350241f59ee55b443a66b68883fc8/x/checkers/module.go#L163]
 func (am AppModule) EndBlock(_ sdk.Context, _ abci.RequestEndBlock) []abci.ValidatorUpdate {